mhoc/msgoraph/README.md

 ## Stability Warning

-This library is under active development.
+This library is pre-release, under active development, and has no tests.
 We will do our best to ensure that tagged releases are stable enough to use the functionality they export, but bugs could happen.
-Additionally, becuase this is pre-release, the Go Import Compatibility Rule does not apply and backward-incompatible changes should be expected between pre-release versions.
+Becuase this is pre-release, the Go Import Compatibility Rule does not apply and backward-incompatible changes should be expected between minor pre-release versions.
 Make sure to pin your version.

 ## Getting Started